hazae41/httpsec/README.md

 Your only concern is phishing, which is an easier problem than your website getting compromised, and would need to be solved anyways even without using HTTPSec

-So you take almost zero extra risk when using it, it's like adding a condom to your website, you get 99% protection instead of 0%
+So you take almost zero extra risk when using it, it's like adding a condom to your website, you get 99% protection instead of 0%, which is a good deal